 Laurence A. Tisch (1) 667 Madison Avenue New York, N.Y.
+10021-8087 15,330,878(2)

-10021-8087 30,681,756(2)] %] Preston R. Tisch (1) 667 Madison Avenue New York, N.Y.
-10021-8087 32,957,996(3) [%]
+Preston R. Tisch (1) 667 Madison Avenue New York, N.Y.
+10021-8087 16,478,998(3)

 - (1) Laurence A. Tisch and Preston R. Tisch are each Co-Chairman of the Board of the Company, and are brothers.
 James S. Tisch, President and Chief Executive Officer and a director of the Company, and Andrew H. Tisch, Chairman of the Executive Committee and a director of the Company, are sons of Mr. L.A.
 Tisch.
 Jonathan M. Tisch, Chairman and Chief Executive Officer of Loews Hotels and a director of the Company, is the son of Mr. P.R.
 Tisch.
 Each of Messrs.
 J.S.
 Tisch, A.H.
 Tisch and J.M.
-Tisch are members of the Company's Office of the President. - (2) Includes 4,000,000 shares of Common Stock held of record by the wife of Mr. L.A.
-Tisch and 1,678,000 shares of Common Stock held by Mr. L.A.
+Tisch are members of the Company's Office of the President. - (2) Includes 2,000,000 shares of Common Stock held of record by the wife of Mr. L.A.
+Tisch and 829,000 shares of Common Stock held by Mr. L.A.
 Tisch as trustee of a trust for the benefit of his wife, as to which he has sole voting and investment power.
-Also includes an aggregate of 10,385,760 shares of Common Stock beneficially owned by Andrew H. Tisch, Daniel R. Tisch, James S. Tisch and Thomas J. Tisch, each of whom is a son of Mr. L.A.
+Also includes an aggregate of 5,192,880 shares of Common Stock beneficially owned by Andrew H. Tisch, Daniel R. Tisch, James S. Tisch and Thomas J. Tisch, each of whom is a son of Mr. L.A.
 Tisch.
 Such shares were reported in a Schedule 13D filed with the Securities and Exchange Commission by Mr. L.A.
-Tisch and his sons in which each such person expressly disclaimed beneficial ownership of any shares beneficially owned by any other such person. - (3) Includes 4,000,000 shares of Common Stock held of record by the wife of Mr. P.R.
-Tisch and 4,670,000 shares of Common Stock held by Mr. P.R.
+Tisch and his sons which stated that the filing persons were filing jointly solely for information purposes because of their family relationships.
+However, they did not affirm that they constituted a "group" for any purpose, and each such person expressly disclaimed beneficial ownership of any shares beneficially owned by any other such person. - (3) Includes 2,877,594 shares of Common Stock held of record by the wife of Mr. P.R.
+Tisch and 1,457,406 shares of Common Stock held by Mr. P.R.
 Tisch as trustee of a trust for the benefit of his wife, as to which he has sole voting and investment power.